 The development and monitoring of the school’s work on Inclusion will be undertaken by the Inclusion Managers who meet with the Headteacher on a termly basis.

-The Inclusion Manager for FS and Key Stage 1 is Miss Kate Weaver for KS2 Miss Amanda Hoare.
-They are active members of the SLT and report regularly to the group on this area.
+The Inclusion Manager is Jane Brennan.
+She is an active member of the SLT and reports regularly to the group on this area.

 The SEN Governor is Mrs Lin Cook.

 To ensure the SEN and Disability Act and relevant Codes of Practice and guidance are implemented effectively across the school.